 4. The Conjuring

 A list about the Conjuring Universe would be wrong to not include the first film high up, as it started it all.
 The Conjuring introduces Ed and Lorrain Warren, the two centerpieces that have now captured the hearts of countless fans.
 Vera Farmiga and Patrick Wilson bring their all as the real-life paranormal duo.
-Them paired along with director James Wan come together for a fantastically dark film.
+Along with director James Wan, the two come together for a fantastically dark film.
 Technically invigorating and thematically fascinating, The Conjuring is a bold and brilliant first entry.

-The Conjuring set a precedent for what you could call “pure horror” films at the start of last decade.
-Essentially meaning a film that utilizes conventional jump scares to provoke sheer thrills.
+The Conjuring set a precedent for what you could call “pure horror” films at the start of the last decade.
+The term means a film that utilizes conventional jump scares to provoke sheer thrills.
 While The Conjuring doesn’t ignore psychological aspects seen in films like The Babadook, it puts a lot of emphasis on creating disturbing beats that provide fear in quick bursts of shock.
-And there’s nothing wrong about that.
-Other films try to commit to similar structures, but fail as they don’t give any focus to the events that proceed the jump scares.
+And there’s nothing wrong with that.
+Other films try to commit to similar structures but fail as they don’t give any focus to the events that precede the jump scares.
 This is where The Conjuring and most of the films in this franchise stand out, thanks to their spellbinding narratives.
 The Conjuring has a timeless quality and it can be re-watched over and over.

 3. Annabelle Comes Home